adityahbapat/Hadoop-Map-Reduce/README.md

 -  Country wise confirmed cases over the years
 -  Find the number of death cases for each country
 -  Find the max confirmed cases and their country for each of the years

+The screenshot of the output can be seen in the report file.